 Transportation: 25 to 30 minutes by train - regular departures more than once an hour by ICE or regional trains; just over 30 minutes by car - A-5553 south.

 This old spa town frequented by royalty is now open to us common volk (people).
 This is one of Germany's best spa parks.

-Stop in Kurpark where the hot springs lie and take advantage of the spas and the kurhaus after trekking around the 14th-century weisser turm.
+Stop in Kurpark with the hot springs and take advantage of the spas and the kurhaus after trekking around the 14th-century weisser turm.
 This castle offers guided tours of the summer residence as it looked during the residence of Kaiser Wilhelm II.